Web Development Blog

 As always, Apple has a list of iPad ready websites for your inspiration.
 If you are looking for an iPad friendly WordPress Theme, be sure to check out Mobility WordPress Theme that provides a touch and slide friendly user interface for iPad viewers.

-4 Responses to “Designing and Optimising Websites for iPad”
+4 thoughts on “Designing and Optimising Websites for iPad

 This site uses SVG, AJAX and other trickery to allow you to draw on websites – the concept lends itself to tablets most of all – but I have not got access to an iPad to try it.